 Life Plan Communities offer different types of contracts that define the levels of care included and financial arrangements:

-Type A Contract: This is the most comprehensive contract, offering priority access to health care services with little to no increase in monthly fees, regardless of the level or duration of care needed.
-This ensures that residents can receive the care they need, for as long as needed, without worrying about escalating expenses.
+Type A Contract: This is the most comprehensive contract, offering priority access to health care services with predictable costs, regardless of the level or duration of care needed.
+This structure is designed to provide residents with access to necessary care while helping to manage costs over time.

 Type B Contract: This contract provides a specified amount of health care services, with additional care available at a discounted rate.
 While it offers some predictability and cost savings compared to a fee-for-service model, it may not cover all future care needs, potentially leading to higher out-of-pocket expenses for extensive care.